ccorbell/graphoire/README.md

 This will be manifest eventually!

-For now: you can explore Graphoire in a python environment by downloading the source and adding the `pyhon-src` directory to your `$PYTHONPATH`.
+For now: you can explore Graphoire in a python environment by downloading the source and adding the `python-src` directory to your `$PYTHONPATH`.

 ---
 Author: Christopher Corbell